-I know it might sound trite but I'm kind of bummed that I never had a baby shower.
-Part of me knows I should get over it but another part of me knows I'll never let it go completely.
-We've had a lot of adoption hurdles: finances, depression, relationship struggles, difficulty in attaching.
+Maybe it sounds petty but I’m bummed that I never had a baby shower or an adoption shower.
+Part of me knows I should get over it but another part of me knows I’ll never let it go completely.
+We’ve had a lot of adoption hurdles: finances, depression, relationship struggles, difficulty in attaching.

 And I’m still butt hurt about the baby shower.
 It kind of feels good to admit it.

 I have three kids, and I’ve never had a baby shower.